Instruction for Use (Guide)

 Screening/Initial Testing Indication

-This testing indication will give physicians a good start with most likely disease related testing to get more findings to non-specific presented symptoms.
+This testing indication offers physicians a good start with the most likely disease related testing to get more findings to non-specific presented symptoms.

-Therefore, selected tests are usually simple, quick and not expensive, and will provide a good lead to further diagnostic testing.
+As a result, the selected tests are usually simple, quick, inexpensive, and provide a good lead for further diagnostic testing.

-The system will default to “initial/screening” testing indication, thereforeonly list of tests under this indication will be shown.
+The system will default to “initial/screening” testing indication, displaying only those tests listed under this indication.